-In the beginning, Boston was a small settlement for puritan families originally called 'Trimountain', given its location beside three hills on the mouth of the Charles River.
+In the beginning, Boston was a small settlement for puritan families from England and was originally called 'Trimountain', given its location beside three hills on the mouth of the Charles River.

 The small settlement eventually became the capital of the original Massachusetts Bay Colony founded in 1630.
 In 1638, America's first college, Harvard College later to become Harvard University, was established just across the Charles River in Cambridge.

 Then followed the Boston Tea Party in 1773 sparked by a protest against the tax policy of the British Government, which made colonies pay a tea duty.
 Colonists, known as Whigs, who objected to the tax charge on the basis they hadn’t elected representatives in Parliament, boarded the ships containing tea bound for England and instead threw it into the harbour.

 This culminated in the Revolutionary War against British colonial rule.
 Key events include the famous battle at Bunker Hill, and the Siege of Boston which lasted 11 months, devastating the economy.
 In the end, George Washington succeeded in driving the British out in 1776.

 Steadily, Boston was transformed from a relatively small and economically stagnant town in 1780 to a thriving seaport.
 By 1800, it had become one of the world's wealthiest trading ports, exporting products like rum, fish, salt and tobacco.
 It population grew and by 1822, Boston was granted city status.
 Manufacturing industries boomed, particularly in garments, leatherware and machinery, thanks in part to the city’s network of small rivers plus road construction, which enabled the easy shipment of goods.
 The 1840s brought new waves of immigrants from Europe, especially Italians and Irish, giving the population a Roman Catholic bias.